 No matter how mundane or boring the task is, you can always put an interesting spin on it.
 For example, when you’re eating a piece of cake smell it, take it in visually, taste it, feel its texture and hear yourself chew every bite.
 In this way you make it a sensory treat as you delight in its decadence.

 Meditation is also a powerful tool to calm down a restless mind.
 It’s the closest anyone can come to experiencing timelessness and accessing a region of the mind where silence is the foundation.

-Each and every day is a gift and and we should embrace the potential that each one holds.
-Some of us will get more days to live than others, but it doesn’t change the fact that each one of us has been given today.
-We can squeeze all the goodness out of it, if we choose it.
+Each and every day is a gift, and and we should embrace the potential that each one holds.
+Some of us will get more days to live than others, but it doesn’t change the fact that you and I have been given the gift of today.
+We can squeeze all the goodness out of it, if we choose to do so.

 All my best on your journey,